freedompraise/freedompraise/README.md

 ### Meet Praise Freedom Dike.
-I am a young software developer actively looking for a junior dev role and open source projects to.
+A software developer and Open Source Enthusiasst.
+The code is to leave an impact in the sands of time
 Unfortunately, I do not spend as much time on platforms; most of my time is spent learning and coding and working on projects.
 This narrative will soon be changed, hopefully, lol.